- 1What Are the Types of Adjustment Disorders?

 In teens and children with adjustment disorder, the common symptoms are bunking school, adamant behavior, and acting out.

-These symptoms usually start after around three to four months after the sudden incident and can last for up to six months in some cases even more.
+These symptoms usually start around three to four months after the sudden incident and can last for up to six months, in some cases even more.

 This disorder can affect any individual, from children to adults, but the symptoms vary with age.
 The prevalence rate remains neutral between males and females.
-The incidence of this disorder is entirely based on your coping mechanism to specific stressful events and how you take them.
+The incidence of this disorder is entirely based on the coping mechanism to specific stressful events and how individuals take them.

 Losing someone close to death (a family member or a friend).